 What to Know about Trust Deeds added 2-2-2017

-Deeds of trust, also commonly referred to as trust deeds, are a security instrument used between borrowers and lenders.
-Much like a mortgage or traditional home loan, the trust deed is a form of collateral agreement to pay a debt.
+Deeds of trust, also commonly referred to as trust deeds, are a security instrument used by borrowers and lenders.
+Much like a mortgage or traditional home loan, a trust deed is a form of collateral agreement to pay a debt.
 In general, deeds of trust are used to pledge real estate as means of obtaining a loan.
-Unlike mortgages, however, the take back or foreclosure process differs.
+Unlike mortgages, however, the take-back or foreclosure process differs.
 In some instances, trusts deeds are mandatory for obtaining financing.

 What to Know about Trust Deeds